VoiSmart/pjsip-android-builder/README.md

 ```

 ## Build PJSIP
-After you have successfully set up you VM, to build PJSIP, go into pjsip-android-builder and execute:
+After you have successfully set up your VM, to build PJSIP, go into pjsip-android-builder and execute:
 ```
 ./build
 ```